 Auto Makers Ask EPA’s Pruitt to Reverse Fuel-Economy, Emissions Decision, Wall Street Journal, 2/22/17.
 This regards February 21, 2017, letters to U.S. EPA Administrator Scott Pruitt requesting that the agency rescind a January 13, 2017, determination by the Obama administration keeping in place until 2025 mileage and carbon-emission standards for cars and light trucks.
 For more on the January 2017 EPA determination, see Carbon Pollution Standards for Cars and Light Trucks to Remain Unchanged Through 2025, U.S. EPA News Release, 1/13/17.

-February 2017/September 2017 – Executive Order on Waters of the United States Rule/Proposed Repeal
+February 2017/November 2017 – Executive Order on Waters of the United States Rule/Proposed Repeal (For more on this item, please see this Water Central News Grouper post.)

 These articles report on an executive order by President Trump for the U.S. Attorney General to ask the U.S. 6th Circuit Court of Appeals to hold in abeyance the Waters of the United States regulation, known as the “Clean Water Rule,” and for the U.S. EPA and the Army Corps of Engineers to withdraw and reconsider the rule.
 The executive order is available online at https://www.whitehouse.gov/the-press-office/2017/02/28/presidential-executive-order-restoring-rule-law-federalism-and-economic.
 On February 28, the EPA issued a Notice of Intention to Review and Rescind or Revise the Clean Water Rule (available online at https://www.epa.gov/cleanwaterrule/notice-intention-review-and-rescind-or-revise-clean-water-rule).
 On June 27, 2017, the Trump Administration announced a proposed repeal of the rule, with a potential revised rule to follow at a future date.
 The repeal would reinstate the jurisdictional rule in place in 1986 and a guidance issued in 2008, following the Supreme Court’s Rapanos decision.
 Information on the proposed repeal is available online at https://www.regulations.gov/document?D=EPA-HQ-OW-2017-0203-0001.
 Following official posting on July 27, 2017, the proposal initially had a 30-day public comment period through August 27, but the comment period was extended until September 27.